Contact InformationColumbia University

 Currently, I am a Computer Science PhD Candidate at Columbia University in the City of New York where I am affiliated with the Natural Language Processing Group and the Center for Computational Learning Systems (CCLS).
 My PhD advisor is Owen Rambow.

-My current research is on semantic parsing of natural language into frame-based representations that can be grounded in semantic primitives.
+My current research is on semantic parsing of natural language into frame-based representations that can be decomposed into semantic primitives and grounded in context.

-More generally, I am interested in computational and lexical semantics, syntactic and semantic analysis in context, the syntax/semantics interface, and formal languages.
+More generally, I am interested in computational and lexical semantics, syntactic and semantic parsing and generation, the syntax/semantics interface, and formal languages.

 I am one of the authors of the Bolinas toolkit for Synchronous Hyperedge Replacement Grammars, one of my favorite grammar formalisms.

 My master's thesis was on statistical sentence generation with tree adjoining grammars.

 TeachingFall 2014: Two sections COMS W3101 - Programming Languages: Python (1st half of fall), Scala (2nd half of fall)

 Spring 2012: COMS W3101-3 - Programming Languages: Python